Perspective | Van Gogh painted what may have been his greatest work shortly after ‘The Starry Night’

 “Cypresses” is not a huge painting — about 3 feet high and 2 1/2 feet wide — but there is something sublime about the scale.
 Van Gogh cut off the top of the tallest tree, accentuating its monumentality.
 The effect of sheer verticality is reminiscent of those improbably tall mountains crisscrossed by clouds in Chinese scroll paintings.

-The whole canvas — the sky, the clouds, the atmosphere itself — seems to vibrate in response to the cypresses’ life force, evoking all ways in which the natural world is interconnected.
+The whole canvas — the sky, the clouds, the atmosphere itself — seems to vibrate in response to the cypresses’ life force, evoking all the ways in which the natural world is interconnected.
 “Starry Night,” for all its charm, is like a diagram of this notion, or an illustration.
 It feels akin to an explanation, whereas “Cypresses” is an exclamation, a blurt, a barbaric yawp.
 It doesn’t just illustrate, it enacts Van Gogh’s special apprehension of nature’s reverberating oneness.

 As much as any drip painting by Jackson Pollock, “Cypresses” is an event in itself, explicitly connected to the vivid, high summer world Van Gogh was actually looking at — not just remembering or channeling.
 You can feel the overwhelming Provençal heat, the rustling wind and the branches that, as Gerard Manley Hopkins put it, “brush/ The descending blue; that blue is all in a rush/ With richness.”